a904guy/Link-Hack/README.md

 ## Supplementary Handlers

-Through Link-Hack, universal before and after handlers can be added, such that these are executed always before any route is routed.
+Through Link-Hack, universal before and after handlers can be added, such that these are executed always before and after any route is routed.
 This can be done as follows:

 ```php